estheryslin/pui-homework/final-project/README.md

 - [ ] Week 10 Nov 4 \- Nov 8:
   - [ ] FP2 due

 - [ ] Week 11 Nov 11 \- Nov 15:
+  - [ ] FP3 Due
+  - [ ] Design and implement basic structure of whole website
+  - [ ] Hardcode visual elements such as images and buttons
+  - [ ] Attempt animated stars and gaug progress/time

 - [ ] Week 12 Nov 18 \- Nov 22:
+  - [ ] Refine basic structure and visual elements
+  - [ ] Compelte animated stars
+  - [ ] Attempt animated images for project page

 - [ ] Week 13 Nov 25 \- Nov 29:
+  - [ ] Attempt timeline at the top of project page
+  - [ ] Make final corrections on structure and hardcoded components
+  - [ ] Created animated homepage text

   - [ ] Thanksgiving
 - [ ] Week 14 Dec 2 \- Dec 6:
   - [ ] FP4 due
+  - [ ] Finalize project page timeline
+  - [ ] Final adjustments
+  - [ ] Debug features, especially dynamic ones
+  - [ ] Check for speed of dynamic components

 ### *Libraries and Other Components*

-List the JS libraries and other components (if applicable) that you plan to use.
-*
+N/A (for now)

 ## Generative AI Use Plan

-Outline how you plan to use Generative AI tools to aid in the implementation (\~300 words).
+For animated elements like the stars, changing text, and hover effects, ChatGPT can help in generating JavaScript, CSS, and HTML snippets.
+ChatGPT can help in building complex animations, like CSS animations for stars and JavaScript to cycle through dynamic text.

 ### *Tool Use*

- What would you use?
-Edit the list given your plan.
-For each tool, explain briefly on what do you expect Generative AI to help you with and what might it not be able to help you with.
+Generative AI can be helpful in developing interactive features and making components more efficient on complex code.
+I think AI can make the coding process for animations and transitions more efficient since it can help me identify ways to improve code efficiently.
+AI might struggle with highly specific design layouts or animation effects that need fine-tuning since the code might need adjustments.
+Additionally, AI-generated suggestions might not be exactly what I am looking for and may take multiple attempts to understand what I am asking.

 * ChatGPT
-  * I will use it for … because it can help me …
+  * I will use it for generating code snippets because it can scan other public resources that I can't
-  * I will not use it for … because it might not be able to help me with …
+  * I will use it to ask questions about my logic and existing code
-* GitHub Copilot
-* ...

 ### *Responsible Use*

-How would you use Generative AI responsibly?
+I’ll use GenAI responsibly by reviewing all generated code, ensuring it meets best practices.
+Additionally, I’ll avoid over-relying on AI and continue to refine AI-generated outputs to be in compliance with the rules of the project.

 ---